 Summary:

-A Japanese manufacturer of an educational toy made with safe materials aimed at groups of all ages is looking to engage in distribution services and commercial agency agreements in the EU.
 The company has done extensive research of the educational properties of their toys, and wants to work closely with EU partners to establish mutually beneficial partnerships.
 The Japanese company also has an extensive domestic network that they are happy to use to the EU partner’s advantage as well.

 Description: